Frequently asked questions (FAQ)

 In any case, you must consult our website and in particular the pages eligibility criteria, restrictions and evaluation criteria, before submitting your application.

 - Does the Foundation have a special format for presentation files?

 There is no standard format for a presentation folder.
-Please visit our website for more information on the content and contents of the letter.
+Please visit our website for more information.
 Also, PVF has no standard format for budgets, but guidelines and templates are found on our website.

 - What is the length/size of an introductory letter?

 A letter of introduction must not exceed +/-5 pages, not including the financial data required and other relevant supporting documents.

 The files and their annexes are to be addressed by email only, visit “Contact” on our webiste.

 - We sent our introductory letter, and now what happens?